Sprint Burndown (Scrum)

 To view the report, you must be assigned or belong to a group that has been assigned the Browser role in SQL Server Reporting Services.
-For more information, see Grant permissions to view or create reports in TFS.
+For more information, see Add Users to Team Projects or Managing Permissions.

 A sprint burndown report shows how much work remained at the end of specified intervals during a sprint.
 The source of the raw data is the sprint backlog.
 The horizontal axis shows days in a sprint, and the vertical axis measures the amount of work that remains to complete the tasks in the sprint.
 The work that remains is shown in hours.

 A sprint burndown graph displays the following pieces of data:

 The Ideal Trend line indicates an ideal situation in which the team burns down all of the effort that remains at a constant rate by the end of the sprint.

 The In Progress series shows how many hours remain for tasks that are marked as In Progress in a sprint.

 The To Do series shows how many hours remain for tasks that are marked as To Do in a sprint.

 Both the In Progress and the To Do series are drawn based on the actual progress of your team as it completes tasks.